lizozom/dick-detector/README.md

 ## Acknowledgement

-The modeling part is modified based on the code from [Ultralytics](https://github.com/ultralytics/yolov3).
+The modeling part is modified based on the code from [waittim](https://github.com/waittim/mask-detector) which is in turn based on  [Ultralytics](https://github.com/ultralytics/yolov3).
 The model used is modified from the [Yolo-Fastest](https://github.com/dog-qiuqiu/Yolo-Fastest) model shared by dog-qiuqiu.
-Thanks to [nihui](https://github.com/nihui), the author of NCNN, for her help in the NCNN and WASM approach.